Geodesic incompleteness of some popular regular black holes: A geodetically incomplete black hole with Minkowski core

 \section{A geodetically incomplete black hole with Minkowski core}

-In this section we focus on the regular non-analytic black hole proposed by Simpson and Visser in \cite{Simpson:2019mud}, and defined in terms of the following function, \be f(r)= 1 - \frac{2M}{r}{\rm e}^{-a/r}\, . \ee In the $r \rightarrow 0^+$ limit, the function $f(r)$ reads $f(r)\sim 1- O(r^2)$, and the black hole metric has an asymptotic Minkowski core where the curvature invariants vanish.
+In this section, we focus on the regular non-analytic black hole proposed by Culetu \cite{Culetu:2013fsa, Culetu:2014lca}, Simpson, and Visser in \cite{Simpson:2019mud}, and defined in terms of the following function, \be f(r)= 1 - \frac{2M}{r}{\rm e}^{-a/r}\, . \ee In the $r \rightarrow 0^+$ limit, the function $f(r)$ reads $f(r)\sim 1- \mathcal{O}(r^2)$, and the black hole metric has an asymptotic Minkowski core where the curvature invariants vanish.
 However, the metric in $r=0$ is not continuous as it is easy to check computing the limit $r\rightarrow0^-$ of the function (\ref{vissermetric}) (see Fig. \ref{visserf}).

-Let us now check if the metric is geodetically complete, namely if the proper time to reach the Minkowski's core in $r=0$ is infinity.
+Let us now check if the metric is geodetically complete, namely if the proper time to reach the Minkowski core in $r=0$ is infinity.
 The geodesic equation of motion for radially falling massive particles reads: \be \dot{r}^2=e^2-1+\frac{2M}{r} {\rm e}^{-a/r}\, , \ee while the effective potential $V=f(r)$ has been plotted in Fig. \ref{visserf}.
 When the dimensionless constant $e^2<1$ the probe particles cannot reach $r=0^+$ and will bounce back.
 On the other hand for probe particles with $e^2=1$ we have $d\tau\propto r \, {\rm e}^{a/r}dr$, and the proper time to reach $r=0^+$ turns out to be infinite.
 Finally, for $e^2>1$, $d\tau/dr$ tends to the constant $e^2-1$ when $r\rightarrow0^+$.
 Therefore, the latter probe particles can reach the Minkowski core in finite proper time.

+Contrary to the Hayward spacetime, any continuation of the geodesics is non-analytic.
+If the analyticity condition cannot be satisfied, there are many workable ways for the continuation of geodesics that can be chosen.
+As stated in the introduction, we here extend the coordinate $r$ to negative values and choose a simple extension that takes the same form of the metric (\ref{vissermetric}).

-Since the geodesic equation (\ref{GeoViss}) (see also Fig. \ref{visserf}) is ill-defined in $r=0$, the geodesics that end in $r=0$ can not be extended to negative values of $r$.
-Hence, it turns out that the metric (\ref{vissermetric}) is actually geodetically incomplete whether we assume the the metric to be defined by the function (\ref{vissermetric}) also for negative values of $r$.
+Since the geodesic equation (\ref{GeoViss}) (see also Fig. \ref{visserf}) is ill-defined at $r=0$, the geodesics that end in $r=0$ can not be extended to negative values of $r$.
+Hence, it turns out that the metric (\ref{vissermetric}) is actually geodetically incomplete whether we assume the metric to be defined by the function (\ref{vissermetric}) also for negative values of $r$.